jberry93/Notebook/Notes/Javascript/Javascript_8.md

 sumFibs(75025); //135721
 ```

-Our strategy will be utilizing some for loop trickery to brute force the correct Fibonacci sequence into existence.
+Our strategy will be utilizing some for loop trickery to brute force the Fibonacci sequence.
 First we must initialize some variables: